farisazny/MAD-Leaf-Disease-Flutter-App/README.md

 ## Progress:

 1. **Leaf Disease API**
-   - The API we are currently using utilizes the VGG16 Deep Learning model, pre-trained on numerous plants.
+   - Utilizes the VGG16 Deep Learning model, pre-trained on numerous plants.
-   - It can predict the type of diseases based on an input image of a leaf.
+   - Predicts the type of diseases based on an input image of a leaf.
-   - Built locally using Flask, the "Leaf Disease API.py" should be run first before anything else.
+   - Built locally using Flask; run "Leaf Disease API.py" first.
-   - The API can be accessed via Postman using the POST method through the `/predict` route.
+   - Accessible via Postman using the POST method through the `/predict` route.

-## Things to add:

-1. Handle image data from Flutter and send it through the API.
-2. Build multiple page endpoints with a Login Page.

 ## Running the files: